Regulations & Policies

 - Do not use sticker decals, bumper stickers, etc. on any surfaces

 The Office of Residence Life & Housing reserves the right to authorize personnel to enter into any area of a suite in the absence of the resident.
-The authorized personnel include, but are not limited to: professional members of the Enrollment Management and Student Life Division staff, the Faculty Student Association staff, Resident Assistants, Resident Directors, the Vice President for Student Affairs, Campus Safety & Security Officers, and repair/maintenance/cleaning personnel.
+The authorized personnel include, but are not limited to: professional members of the Enrollment Management and Student Life Division staff, the Faculty Student Association staff, Resident Assistants, Resident Directors, the Vice President for Student Engagement & Retention, Campus Safety & Security Officers, and repair/maintenance/cleaning personnel.

 Staff may also enter into a resident’s room to eliminate disruptive noise from electronic equipment which may violate an individual’s right to sleep or study.
 This includes, but is not limited to, unattended stereos, televisions and alarm clocks.